acidmasculinity/acidmasculinity.github.io/_sources/queer/downs.md

 title: "The Velvet Rage: Overcoming the Pain of Growing Up Gay in a Straight Man's World"
 ---

-Downs tells the first-hand account of working with self-hating gay men in his practice.
+Clinical psychologist Alan Downs tells the first-hand account of working with self-hating gay men in his practice.